hummelm10/steamdeck_startup_animations/README.md

 # steamdeck_startup_animations
-This was forked from https://github.com/kageurufu/steamdeck_startup_animations and added library.css and library.js file modifications following this guide https://docs.google.com/document/d/1LP3sLpi6N3NMSbqquLlY8a0ZNpFT-WRyRLiU_tm6N-k/edit from reddit user /u/Crazy89_
+This was forked from https://github.com/kageurufu/steamdeck_startup_animations and added library.css and library.js file modifications following this guide https://docs.google.com/document/d/1LP3sLpi6N3NMSbqquLlY8a0ZNpFT-WRyRLiU_tm6N-k/edit from reddit user /u/Crazy89_ which you can find saved [here](docs/manual_modificaiton_steps.md)

 The modifications allow for:
 * Full screen animations